Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 A few extra features were created from the first-half statistics: field goal percentage, 3-point percentage, free throw percentage,  assists per field goal, and turnovers per assist.

 For the fist half statistics, a linear combination of each statistic was created as a differential between the two teams. (home - away).
 For example, a value of -10 for 'TRB H-A' means the away team had 10 more total rebounds in the first half than the home team.
+This helped reduce the feature space while still preserving any signal from each statistic.

 In addition to the 21 features from first-half data, a 4 more features were created for the models: whether or not the away team playing for the second night in a row, whether or not the home team playing for the second night in a row, what was the pre-game point spread, and by how many points the pre-game favorite is leading at halftime.